|It was 1983! Everyone's hair looked like that!|

 Assault Frigates: They love navigating, and the Spinal Armament Assault Frigate A's are just fun, throwing 3 red and a blue every which way.
 My one complaint with them is that you can do a bit better of a job with it all by spending more points on a LMC80, and I can get a little more sure dice out of the LMC80 too.
 However, you do you.

 Hammerheads (untested): I very much like the idea of Hammerheads under Madine, as a token with him can give them the full Raider 2 click-2 click speed 2 navigational pattern.
-Navigating them at speed 3 can get you some CRAZY good turning, ending up 90 degrees from your starting angle if you wanted.
+Navigating them at speed 3 can get you some CRAZY good turning, ending up potentially more than 90 degrees from your starting angle if you wanted.
+My concern, though, is that Hammerheads when navigating already navigate pretty well without Madine's ability, so; I'm not sure he's NEEDED.
+You can also put the 2 clicks at speed 3, turning them into slightly better maneuvering CR90s, but again, I'm not sure you need to.
 I haven't tested them with him yet, but when I do, I'll update this section.
 For now, check out my linked Hammerheads article.

 Anything He Doesn't Like?